techidaily/site-location-social/source/_posts/proven-ways-in-how-to-hide-location-on-life360-for-xiaomi-redmi-13c-drfone-by-drfone-virtual-android.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1983475/22993" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->
-## Part 4.
-Use Location Faking App from Google Play (Android Specific)

 ### 4.1.
 How to Select a Good App to Fake Location?

 The main purpose of using [third-party apps to fake locations](https://drfone.wondershare.com/virtual-location/top-fake-gps-apps-for-android.html) on WhatsApp is to triangulate your current position.
 That is why the most important thing in a good GPS faking app is accuracy.
 If you browse the Google Play Store, you will find unlimited applications that can serve this purpose.
 But don’t always go for the first choice.
 Look for features in the app you want such as: